SAFEGUARDING

 REPORTING CONCERNS ABOUT OTHER ADULTS

-Where any person has a concern regarding the conduct of an adult connected to the Company, which poses or may pose a safeguarding risk to children such as:
+Where any person has a concern regarding the conduct of an adult connected to the Company, which poses or may pose a safeguarding risk to children (such as: harming a child physically or emotionally; exposing a child to behaviour which may cause harm; engaging in criminal activity concerning a child) this must be raised in the first instance with the DSL (or Deputy) so that the next appropriate steps may be agreed and actioned.

-Usually, any appropriate steps following a safeguarding referral in respect of an individual connected to the Company will include either:
+We recognise that there may be circumstances where a person may need to report a matter that has taken place outside of their engagement with the Company.
+Usually, steps following a safeguarding referral in respect of an individual connected to the Company will include either:

 • further initial enquiries

-Wherever we deem it is necessary and appropriate to remove any individual from a position of work in a activity which is regulated under the relevant legislation, we shall also be obliged to make a referral to the DBS, Access Northern Ireland and Disclosure Scotland.
+Where we deem it is necessary and appropriate to remove any individual from a position of regulated activity, we will also be obliged to make a referral to the relevant body (DBS, etc).

 SAFEGUARDING CHILDREN AT EVENTS AND ACTIVITIES